-Deciding Officers of the Department of Social and Family Affairs on questions relating to entitlement to social welfare payments and insurability of employment under the Social Welfare Acts, and

-Officers of the Health Service Executives on questions relating to entitlement to certain Supplementary Welfare Allowances
+- Deciding Officers of the Department of Social Protection on questions relating to entitlement to social welfare payments and insurability of employment under the Social Welfare Acts, and - Officers of the Health Service Executive on questions relating to entitlement to certain Supplementary Welfare Allowances application for a payment, or any decision received, is appropriate, adheres to and is in keeping with the Department's guidelines and legislation.

 The Office is headed by a Chief Appeals Officer and has its own Appeals Officers.
 An Appeals Officer is independent of the Department and will look at your claim to make sure that the decision has been made in a reasonable way and in accordance with the legislation.
-Its 'Appeals Officers' can determine if your application for a payment, or any decision received, is appropriate, adheres to and is in keeping with the Department's guidelines and legislation.
+Its 'Appeals Officers' can determine if your